Table of Contents

 Registration & Approvals

-A medical certificate is required for new workers or those unemployed for 3+ months.
+Additionally, a medical certificate is required for employees that have not worked before, or have been unemployed for more than 3 months.

 Immigration & Visas